-Recruiting top talent is hard, especially in highly competitive markets such as Cyber Security, Cloud and RPA.
+Recruiting top talent is hard, especially in highly competitive markets such as Cyber Security.
 We succeed in helping employers attract talent by focusing on the candidate experience from start to finish.

 While there is a lot of content addressing candidate experience, most of it is centered around the importance of structuring a hiring process – which is critical – and a subject I’ve covered here.
 In this post, I’ll focus on additional nuances that impact the successful hiring.